CSS corner-shape: Goodbye Boring Corners

 }

-Although honestly, in most cases you don’t need a special fallback.
-Normal rounded corners are perfectly acceptable.
+But honestly most of the time you dont need a fallback.
+Normal rounded corners are fine.

-Once Firefox and Safari catch up, this will likely become as standard as border-radius itself.
+Once Firefox and Safari catch up this will probably be as common as border-radius itself.

 References